-Payout Target as % of Base Salary Performance Target 0% (Below Threshold) If the Company ends 2012 with more than a negative 1.04 average annual earnings before interest and taxes ("EBIT") delta relative to average EBIT for all companies in the BoA Survey based on the reported results in the BoA Survey for the 12 months in 2012.
-50% (Threshold) If the Company: - Achieves a negative 1.04 or better average annual EBIT delta relative to average EBIT for all companies in the BoA Survey based on the reported results in the BoA Survey for the 12 months in 2012; but - Does not achieve a fourth quarter average EBIT delta of at least 0 based on the reported results in the BoA Survey for October through December of 2012 relative to the annual average EBIT for all companies in the BoA Survey.
-100% (Target) If the Company: - Achieves a negative 1.04 or better (but less than 0.52) average EBIT delta relative to average EBIT for all companies in the BoA Survey based upon the reported results in the BoA Survey for the 12 months in 2012; and - Achieves a fourth quarter average EBIT delta of 0 or better based upon the reported results in the BoA Survey for October through December of 2012 relative to the annual average EBIT for all companies in the BoA Survey.
-The Company achieves a combined third and fourth quarter average EBIT delta of better than 0 based upon the reported results in the Survey for October through December of 2012 relative to the annual average EBIT for all companies in the BoA Survey.
+Payout Target as % of Base Salary Performance Target 0% If the Company ended 2012 with more than a negative 1.04 average annual EBIT delta relative to average EBIT for all (Below Threshold) companies in the BoA Survey based on the reported results in the BoA Survey for the 12 months in 2012.
+If the Company: Achieved a negative 1.04 or better average annual EBIT delta relative to average EBIT for all companies in the BoA 50% Survey based on the reported results in the BoA Survey for the 12 months in 2012; but (Threshold) Did not achieve a fourth quarter average EBIT delta of at least 0 based on the reported results in the BoA Survey for October through December 2012 relative to the annual average EBIT for all companies in the BoA Survey.
+If the Company: 100% Achieved a negative 1.04 or better (but less than 0.52) average EBIT delta relative to average EBIT for all companies in the BoA Survey based upon the reported results in the BoA Survey for the 12 months in 2012; and (Target) Achieved a fourth quarter average EBIT delta of 0 or better based upon the reported results in the BoA Survey for October through December 2012 relative to the annual average EBIT for all companies in the BoA Survey.
+If the Company: 150% (Maximum) Achieved a combined third and fourth quarter average EBIT delta of better than 0 based upon the reported results in the Survey for October through December 2012 relative to the annual average EBIT for all companies in the BoA Survey.

-In February 2013, the Board concluded that the Company achieved a combined third and fourth quarter average EBIT delta of less than 0 relative to average EBIT for all companies in the BoA Survey based upon the results reported in the BoA Survey for October through December of 2012.
-The actual EBIT of the Company for 2012 was \$258.0 million.
-Accordingly, the Board set the value of the earned RSUs granted to Mr. Sandri at 105% of his base salary and awarded Mr. Sandri 77,612 RSUs equal to a value of approximately \$590,625.
+In February 2013, the Compensation Committee concluded that the Company achieved a combined third and fourth quarter average EBIT delta of less than 0 relative to average EBIT for all companies in the BoA Survey based upon the results reported in the BoA Survey for October through December of 2012.
+The actual EBIT of the Company for 2012 was \$256,590,185.
+Accordingly, the Compensation Committee set the value of the earned RSUs granted to Mr. Sandri at 105% of his base salary and awarded Mr. Sandri 77,612 RSUs equal to a value of approximately \$590,625.
 The number of RSUs granted to Mr. Sandri were determined by dividing the award value by the average price of the Company's common stock over the trading days in the 60-day period ended June 30, 2012, which was \$7.61.
 The RSUs granted will generally vest on the earliest of (i) December 31, 2014, subject to Mr. Sandri's continued employment with the Company through such date, (ii) Mr. Sandri's death, or (iii) termination of his employment by the Company without cause.
 Each vested RSU will entitle Mr. Sandri to receive one share of the Company's common stock on January 15, 2015.
 Upon the occurrence of specified events, vested RSUs may be settled in cash.